-In the fiscal year 2021, the Company acquired two individual licences in the amount of \$1,000 and \$241, respectively.
-The current year addition of \$3 represents additional amounts paid related to the existing licenses.
-One of the licences acquired by the Company with an upfront cost of \$1,000 has contingent consideration in the form of additional payments once predetermined milestone sales volumes are achieved.
+One of the licenses acquired in 2021 by the Company with an upfront cost of \$1,000 has contingent consideration in the form of additional payments once predetermined milestone sales volumes are achieved.
 The predetermined sales volume ranges from \$15,000 to \$250,000 with respective milestone payments ranging from \$300 to \$3,000, representing an aggregate potential contingent consideration of \$9,500.
 In addition to the milestone payments, the Company is also required to pay royalties on annual net sales volume up to \$35,000.
-The royalty percentage ranges from 10% to 15%.
+The royalty percentage ranges from 10% to 17.5%.

-DRAFT Notes to Financial Statements (continued) (In thousands of Canadian dollars)
+Notes to Financial Statements (continued) (In thousands of Canadian dollars)